Direct In

 Power supply requirements:

-Skreddy pedals use the industry standard Boss/Roland style negative-ground polarity, which have a 5.5mm barrel
+Skreddy pedals use the industry standard Boss/Roland style power supplies, which have

-It will not make use of phantom power.
+It will not make use of phantom power but is not prone to damage from it either.